ggear/cloudera-framework/README.md

 The cloudera-framework includes an [example](https://github.com/ggear/cloudera-framework/tree/master/cloudera-framework-example) module which exercises the entire codebase.
-In addition, an archetype is available allowing one to stand up a simple, bare bones project for new cloudera-framework clients as so:
+In addition, an archetype is available allowing one to stand up a simple, bare bones project for new cloudera-framework clients as so (assuming Eclipse as the IDE):

 ```bash
 # Change the following variables to appropriate values for the target environment